snowblossomcoin/snowblossom/MANUAL.md

 This is the mining agent, it conencts to a node (doesn't have to be your node) to get block templates and then submits them back when it solves them.
 Requires a local copy of snow fields to work or can create them as needed.

+## PoolMiner / Arktika

+These are different mining agents.
+They connect to a mining pool to get work.
+Requires a local copy of the snow fields to work.

+## MrPlow

+A simple PPLNS mining pool.
+Needs a node to connect to.

+## ShackletonExplorer

+A web server that shows stats.
+Needs a node to connect to.

 ## SnowFall

 Program that generates snow fields.
 It is recommended to use tools/snowfall... scripts rather than running directly